jamesjnadeau/addisoncountyfielddays/content/exhibits-handg/Beef_Working_Steer_Ox.md

 * Overall Showmanship/Fitting (1st & 2nd place from Classes A-C)
   MARKET CLASSES
 * (No registration papers required for these classes) ~ For both Youth & Open Show: All animals in Market Classes will be weighed at Field Days and put into classes.
-* Animal is to be less than 30 months old as of October 1, 2024.
+* Animal is to be less than 30 months old as of October 1, {year}.
 * Animal can be a cross with dairy breed.
 * Birthdates and breed of animal will be provided along with weighs to the judge.
 * Grand & Reserve Champion Overall Market (1st and 2nd place from all classes)